komali2/blog/content/posts/my-emacs-environment/index.md

 draft: false
 categories: ['info']
 tags: ['emacs', 'javascript', 'open-source', 'frontend', 'python', 'vue']
+description: "A comprehensive overview of how I use emacs and my emacs environment."
 ---

 I've been meaning to write one big fat post on my Emacs journey, and how I use Emacs, for ages.
 It's time.
 I was thinking today about whether and how my life would be different if certain open-source / libre software had never been developed.
 Git, for example.
 Though I feel like inevitably some other SVN would in that case take the place of git, what if not?
 Same for Emacs.
 If I wasn't easily tracking my time-by-task for my contracting gigs through Emacs, would I just be using some app?
 What about the tons of notes I take in org-mode for my classes?
 Would I just be using Notion or Hackmd or something?
 Text files?
 What about tracking all my todos?